Sayed-Nabil-Habib/HTML-and-CSS-course-assignment/README.md

 ## Help

-you can find contact and about uner link (More), I have changed the name for this section from Categoires, since it was a wronge naming for this part, and a feedback from teacher helped to find out the mistake, therefore I have changed the name.
+you can find contact and about under link (More), I have changed the name for this section from Categoires, since it was a wrong naming for this part, and a feedback from teacher helped to find out the mistake, therefore I have changed the name.

 ## Authors